hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-discrete-variable-models.md

 ---

 Back-propagation (Rumelhart & Hinton, 1986), computes exact gradients for deterministic and differentiable objective functions but is not applicable if there is stochasticity or non-differentiable functions involved.
+Two sources of non-differentiability in computational graphs are:
+1. Stochastic nodes:
+    - Stochastic nodes can be reparameterized to decouple the stochastic part (needs a re-parameterizable distributions)
+        + exponential distributions can be reparameterized easily with Normal distribution as the noise source.
+        + via the Gumbel trick (choosing a category, after injecting Gumbel noise), any categorical distribution is re-parameterizable.

+2. Discrete nodes:
+    - we can enable backpropagation in the discrete nodes by a continuous relaxation \citep{Bengio2013,Jang2016,Maddison2016,Tucker2017}.
+The idea is that a hard node in the computational graph is replaced with a soft one.

-That is the case when we want to calculate the gradient of an expectation of a function with respect to parameters $$\theta$$ i.e. $$ \nabla_\theta (E_q(z) [f(z)])=\nabla_\theta( \int q(z)f(z))$$ .
+Stochasticity is the case when we want to calculate the gradient of an expectation of a function with respect to parameters $$\theta$$ i.e. $$ \nabla_\theta (E_q(z) [f(z)])=\nabla_\theta( \int q(z)f(z))$$ .
 An example is ELBO where gradient is difficult to compute since the expectation integral is unknown or the ELBO is not differentiable.
+If we have discrete distributions, both of above situations co-occur.
+These two are used in Gumbel-Softmax to make a latent variable model with discrete latent variables.
+    - Authors reparameterize a categorical latent variable with Gumbel trick to solve stochasticity.
+Then since the re-parameterization is still dicrete, they relax it by sampling under the softmax approximation.

 # permuations:
 ## with Gumbel-Sinkhorn

+Although continuous relaxations of discrete variables work well for categorical variables, they do not directly apply to discrete objects possessing well defined combinatorial structure, such as a graphs or permutations

-- simply treat ordering the peices of the puzzle as classification of peices to the number of possible slots in a way that there aren't any conflicts.
+- They simply treat ordering the peices of the puzzle as classification of peices to the number of possible slots in a way that there aren't any conflicts.
 If there are N pieces, there are N spots.
-So an N class classification problem without inconsistencies.
+So it's an N class classification problem without inconsistencies.

 - If we make a softmax vector of N-dim for classifying each puzzle peice to a location, there might be peices that are assigned to the same location.

 - The matching operator solves this by forming a matrix of sofmaxes where both rows and cols sum to 1.
-It is simply a softmax applied to the stack of logits from all peices of the puzzle.
-Basically, first normalizing every row of the matrix of all peices and then normalizing applied to columns using  softmax operator.
+It is simply a softmax applied to the stack of logits from all pieces of the puzzle.
+Basically, first normalizing every row of the matrix of all peices (assigning each piece to a spot) and then normalizing applied to columns (removing inconsistent assignments) using  softmax operator.

-- If we map this to the case of a semi-supervised VAE, instead of using Gumbel-Softmax for a single discrete latent variable(classification label Y), we now have a bunch of N latent variables (the number of puzzle pieces).
-Instead of sampling from Gumble distribution and applying softmax, we sample from Gumble and apply the matching operator.
+- This can be extended to a stocvhastic case of having a distribution over the permutations via re-parameterization of Gumbel-Sinkhorn operator to perform computations with stochastic nodes.
+If we map this to the case of a semi-supervised VAE, instead of using Gumbel-Softmax for a single discrete latent variable(classification label Y), we now have a bunch of N latent variables (the number of puzzle pieces).
+Instead of sampling from Gumble distribution and applying softmax for one discrete variable as in Gumbel-softmax, we sample from Gumble and then apply the matching operator to sample from a set of discrete variables in a way that assigns each peice to only a single spot.

 Learning permutation latent variable models requires an intractable marginalization over the combinatorial objects.